-- attendance in the introductory unit (else you will lose the place in the course)
+- attendance in the introductory unit (otherwise you will lose your place in the course)

-After attending this course, students will be able to understand, describe and judge key information and communication technologies that support electronic business transactions and smart commerce environments.
+After attending this course, students will be able to understand, describe and judge key concepts related to communication technologies that support electronic business transactions and smart commerce environments.

-• Capacity to describe the fundamental of ICT
+• Ability to describe the fundamentals of ICT.

-• Capacity to obtain, understand and discuss computer-centered technologies ( i.e. ubiquitous computing, business intelligent).
+• Ability to obtain, understand and discuss computer-centered technologies ( i.e., ubiquitous computing, business intelligent systems).

-• Capacity to obtain, understand and discuss web technology
+• Ability to obtain, understand and discuss web technologies.

-• Capacity to understand the interaction between human and computer
+• Ability to understand the interaction between humans and computers.

-• Capacity to judge on the impact ambient technologies will have and how their technical traits and capabilities foster and limit their business use and deployment potential.
+• Ability to judge on the impact of ambient technologies and how their technical traits and capabilities foster and limit their business use and deployment potential.

-• Capacity to understand the security topics in the ICT area.
+• Ability to understand the security topics in the ICT area.

 • Ability to discuss, analyze and judge upon technical products and services.